Books to engage and motivate older, struggling readers

 Why we need to teach the Alphabetic Code

 What is the Alphabetic Code?
 English has a complex writing system.
 It has 26 letters but roughly 44 sounds (this depends on pronunciation).
 There are roughly 160+ different spellings for these 44 sounds.
-In order to teach them in a methodical way, they have been organised according to the 44 sounds they spell.
-This organisation…
+In order to teach them in a methodical way, they have been organized according to the 44 sounds they spell.
+This organization…

 Read More